Australian property market decline driven by interest rates, affordability, and tax changes

 Consensus Summary

-✓ Verified by 2+ sources
+â Verified by 2+ sources

 Key details reported by multiple sources:

-- Melbourne house values slipped 0.8% in May, down 2.3% over the quarter, with the median house price at $958,000.
+- Melbourne property values fell 0.8% in May, down 2.3% over the past three months, with houses at a median of $958,000

-- Perth house values rose 1.4% in May, with annual growth of 25.6% and a median value just under $1.1 million.
+- Perth house values rose 1.4% in May, up 25.6% over the past year, with a median value of $1.1 million

-- Brisbane house values increased 0.8% in May, up 18.6% over the past year, with a median value of $1.23 million.
+- Brisbane house values increased 0.8% in May, up 18.6% over the past year, with a median value of $1.23 million

-- Advertised rents rose 0.6% in May, pushing annual growth to 5.9%, with a national vacancy rate of 1.5%.
+- Rental prices rose 0.6% in May, pushing annual growth to 5.9%, with vacancy rates at 1.5% (record low)

-- Housing Minister Clare O’Neil said the government’s tax changes (negative gearing and capital gains) are not the main driver of price drops, attributing them primarily to interest rate hikes.
+- Housing Minister Clare OâNeil said the governmentâs tax changes are not the main driver of price drops, attributing most impact to interest rate hikes

 Points of Difference